jpswade/laravel-database-tools/README.md

 These are limitations you'll come across if you use certain commands:

-* The `db:getFromBackup` command relies on the `spatie/laravel-backup` package for configuration.
+* The `db:getFromBackup` command relies on the `league/flysystem-aws-s3-v3 "^1.0"` package, when you use
-* The `db:getFromBackup` command relies on the `league/flysystem-aws-s3-v3 "^1.0"` package, when you use the [Amazon S3 Driver](https://laravel.com/docs/5.1/filesystem#configuration) as per the Laravel docs.
+  the [Amazon S3 Driver](https://laravel.com/docs/5.1/filesystem#configuration) as per the Laravel docs.
 * The `db:dump` command depends on `spatie/dbdumper`.
 * The commands have only been tested to work with MySQL at the moment, but could be extended to others.